Time Blocking: How to Block Time and Boost Productivity

 When you deliver a big project, there’s always something you wish you had changed, tweaked, and reviewed for the thousandth time.

-It can be pretty challenging to let go of critical projects, especially if the only thought going around in your head is ‘perfection’.
-But you will need to say I’m done and move on to the next project at one point or another.
+It can be challenging to let go of critical projects, especially if the only thought going around in your head is ‘perfection’.
+But you will eventually need to say, ‘ I’m done, ‘ and move on to the next project.

-Time blocking, especially the time boxing technique, can be a great asset for managing these sorts of situations by allowing you to set specific time limits for each task.
+Time blocking, especially the timeboxing technique, can be a great asset for managing these sorts of situations.
+It allows you to set specific time limits for each task.

 If you find yourself extending the time you had previously set for a task, review how you time block and use an even stricter time box for finishing the job.